- Best Toilet Reviews

 There are two basic types of toilet bowls to choose from.

-The elongated toilet bowl is more popular with home owners due to the extra 2” of space.
+The elongated toilet bowl is more popular with homeowners due to the extra 2” of space.
 They are a lot more comfortable to sit down on.
 They are more expensive than the standard round bowls and are not very good choices if space is at a premium.
 Most very small bathrooms have round toilets in them since they take up less space.
+Thus, choosing the best toilet can be space contingent.

 Another factor that you will need to consider and decide on is the height of your toilet.
 The regular, standard toilet is 14” to 15” high.
 This measurement is taken from the floor to the top of the bowl (keep the seat up to measure)